-While working at the monastery, Daria began to sew for the monks – a job she particularly enjoyed – and eventually bought her own small sewing machine in order to expand and continue her work at home.
+While continuing her work at the monastery, Daria began to sew for the monks – a job she particularly enjoyed – and eventually bought her own small sewing machine to expand and continue her work at home.
 As her demand and clientele grew beyond the monastery, the small motor on her sewing machine limited her productivity.
-Even while Daria balanced her work with her household responsibilities, the machine simply couldn’t keep up with her unstoppable drive to provide a better future for her family.
+Even while Daria balanced her work with her household responsibilities, the machine simply couldn’t keep up with her unstoppable drive.

 Unwilling to settle while she knew she could do more, she invested in a new sewing machine with a larger motor.
-Daria believed in the potential of her burgeoning business, and with the arrival of her new machine, she left her work at the monastery to devote herself to running a clothing business from her home full time.
+Daria believed in the potential of her burgeoning business and after the arrival of her new machine, she left her work at the monastery to devote herself to running a full-time clothing business from her home.

-In 2015, after nearly 20 years spent rebuilding her home and livelihood, Daria joined TechnoServe Chile’s Impulsa tu Empresa program after seeing a flyer at the local municipality office.
+After nearly 20 years spent rebuilding her home and livelihood in Chile, Daria joined TechnoServe’s Impulsa Tu Empresa program after seeing a flyer at the local municipality office.
 The program promised “practical training and quick results” for entrepreneurs, and Daria recognized an opportunity to once again take her business to the next level.

-In group lessons and one-on-one trainings with her TechnoServe Business Advisor, Sebastian, Daria began to absorb and implement new business practices.
+In group lessons and one-on-one training with her TechnoServe business advisor, Sebastian, Daria began to absorb and implement new business practices.
 With more financial knowledge, she better understood her business and was able to increase her profits by calculating her costs, margins, and profits.
 Alongside Sebastian, she even reassessed her entire business strategy.

 Cut from the Same Cloth – Spreading the Enterprising Spirit

-Armed with newly honed business skills and her keen eye for opportunity, Daria passed on her business knowledge to her husband, who was unemployed at the time.
+Armed with new business skills and her keen eye for opportunity, Daria passed on her business knowledge to her husband.
 Through her training and experience, Daria knew the importance of leveraging her existing resources as investments in her future.
-Ever-enterprising, Daria had purchased an industrial oven to make traditional empanadas for the month-long independence celebrations in September, and while participating in Impulsa tu Empresa, she was inspired with a new idea.
-She asked her husband, “Why don’t we use this oven make breads and cakes that we could sell year-round?”
+Ever-enterprising, Daria purchased an industrial oven to make traditional empanadas for the month-long independence celebrations in September.
+While participating in Impulsa tu Empresa, she was inspired with a new idea.
+She asked her husband, “Why don’t we use this oven to make bread and cakes that we could sell year-round?”

-Daria helped her husband to get started by helping him to make the dough, which he would bake into bread and sell three to four days a week in a nearby market.
+Daria helped her husband — who was unemployed at the time — get started by showing him how to make the dough, which he would bake into bread and sell three to four days a week at a nearby market.
 The first day he sold 2 kilograms of bread, followed by 4 the next day.
-Today, he has built up his sales to 20 kilograms of bread every day at market, where he offers breakfast combos with coffee and tea.
+Today, he has built up his sales to 20 kilograms of bread every day at the market, where he offers breakfast combos with coffee and tea.
 Daria exclaimed, “He has not stopped making bread!”